 Expert tip: Sleep on your back with your head elevated to keep fluids from accumulating in the thin skin underneath your eyes.

 While we’re talking about sleeping, we’ll go ahead and mention that getting enough sleep is more than just a short-term fix for dark circles and under-eye bags.
 Skin repairs itself while you sleep, so if you don’t get enough shut-eye, over time you’ll be more likely to develop wrinkles.

 It’s no secret that your diet has a huge impact on your overall health.
 This includes your skin.
 Eat as many fruits and veggies as possible, and cut down on junk food and alcohol.

 It’s especially important to keep your salt intake low.
 Salt helps your body retain moisture, which can lead to a buildup of fluid under your eyes and cause dark circles or under-eye bags.

-A DIY face mask can cleanse your skin of antioxidants and provide it with loads of essential nutrients.
+A DIY face mask cleanses your skin of antioxidants and provides it with loads of essential nutrients.
 Be open-minded and give it a shot, guys.
 You can make a homemade face mask out of everything from avocado and papaya to yogurt and mud.

 Using your ring and pinky fingers, gently massage the skin around your eyes.
 This helps to keep fluids and blood from building up in your blood vessels.
 Remember to be gentle.
 We recommend giving yourself a five-minute eye massage after you’ve applied a cold compress.